Logbook and Ranking Help/FAQs

 - What are the Affiliation Standings?

-The Affiliation Standings are a listing of groups of rowers based on total number of meters rowed by all affiliation members.
+The Affiliation Standings are the year-round listing of all affiliations based on the total number of meters rowed by all affiliation members.
 Each affiliation's total is reset at the beginning of every logbook and ranking season (May 1 every year).
-There is no limit on the number of members in any affiliation.
 Note: Individuals who have "Show Name in Honor Board and Standings" set to "No" in their profile will not appear in the Affiliation Standings and their meters will not be counted.

 - How can I add myself to an affiliation?